kmhess/sourcefinding/README.md

 `HI_image_cube*_clean.fits` cleaned cube
 `HI_image_cube*_model.fits` model cube
 `HI_image_cube*_residual.fits` residual cube
-And a bunch of Miriad files that aren't cleaned up at the moment.

 ### Step 4: finalsources.py
 ```
 python finalsources.py -t <taskid> -b <beams> -c <cubes>
 ```
 Same defaults as above.
 Create moment maps based on the existing SoFiA masks & cleaned cubes.
 Moment maps are of the whole cube at the moment.
 Also produce ascii text files for the HI profiles of each source.
+Clean beam data is stored in the comments of the text file.
+It can be accessed, for example, with `a.meta['comments'][0].replace('= ','').split()`